BenPope95/scaffold-eth-substreams-challenge/README.md

 #### 🚰 Sinks

 Substreams are outputted into sinks.
-[Sinks](https://substreams.streamingfast.io/reference-and-specs/manifests#sink-type) are the service that consume the Substreams data, for our challenge we will be using a Subgraph as a sink.
+[Sinks](https://substreams.streamingfast.io/reference-and-specs/manifests#sink-type) are anything that consume the Substreams data, for our challenge we will be using a Subgraph as a sink.

+The docs mention databases and subgraphs which are the most common, but you can also build your own sink.

 ### 💡 Prerequisites